katsujukou/purescript-halogen-router/README.md

 component = Hooks.component \_ _ -> Hooks.do
   current /\ routerFn <- useRouter
 ```
-With this, if current browser location' path matches with one of the defined routes, then `current` is the encoded `MyRoute` value wrapped in the `Just` constructor, and if matches none of the routes, then `Nothing` is returned.
+With this, if current browser location's path (or hash for hash-based routing) matches with one of the defined routes, then the value of `current` is the decoded `MyRoute` wrapped in the `Just` constructor, and if matches none of the routes, then `Nothing`.
 When browser location changed, `current` value also changes reactively.

 The `routerFn` is the record containing two router functinality:
 ```purs